Coherently Enhanced Axion-Photon Conversion via Seeded Photons for Short-Pulse Axion Detection: Introduction

-One successful enhancement is the use of high-finesse Fabry-Pérot cavities to resonantly boost the fields in the production and regeneration regions.
+One successful enhancement is the use of high-finesse Fabry-Perot cavities to resonantly boost the fields in the production and regeneration regions.
 The ALPS-II experiment, for example, employs a power-build-up cavity on the laser side (raising the effective laser power to $\sim$150\,kW) and a matched regeneration cavity on the detection side to amplify the reconverted photon number by nearly 4 orders of magnitude~\cite{bahre_any_2013,sikivie_resonantly_2007,mueller_detailed_2009}.
-Together with an interferometric heterodyne readout, ALPS-II is designed to improve sensitivity to $g_{a\gamma\gamma}$ down to about $2\times10^{-11}$GeV$^{-1}$ for axions with mass smaller than 0.1\,meV, a dramatic leap over earlier LSW experiments~\cite{wei_towards_2024}.
+Together with an interferometric heterodyne readout, ALPS-II is designed to improve sensitivity to $g_{a\gamma\gamma}$ down to about $2\times10^{-11}\,\mathrm{GeV}^{-1}$ for axions with mass smaller than 0.1\,meV, a dramatic leap over earlier LSW experiments~\cite{wei_towards_2024}.

-The rapid development of high power laser technology and laser plasma studies provided a much stronger background magnetic field, from hundreds of Tesla to $10^6$ Tesla~\cite{esarey_physics_2009,shi_efficient_2023,song_dense_2022,xue_generation_2023}.
-Such strong fields make it possible to generate and detect axions with intense laser pulses.
+The rapid development of high power laser technology and laser plasma studies provided a much stronger background magnetic field, from hundreds of Tesla to $10^6$\,Tesla~\cite{esarey_physics_2009,shi_efficient_2023,song_dense_2022,xue_generation_2023}.
+Such strong fields make it possible to generate axions with intense laser pulses, with typical durations ranging from nanoseconds to femtoseconds.
 However, the axion generated from these intense laser pulses would also be short pulses, making it challenging to enhance the axion regeneration process with the resonant cavities.